 I am currently an ecologist with the National Park Service's Inventory and Monitoring Division.
-I lead the development and implementation of long-term monitoring of aquatic and terrestrial resources for the Mid-Atlantic network.
+I lead the long-term monitoring of aquatic and terrestrial resources for the Northeast Temperate Network based in Woodstock, VT.

 National Park Service